richafnu/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 # Managers using Viva Glint Team Conversations

 Managers use a Microsoft Viva Glint Team Conversations Presentation Kit to launch, send, and present feedback and solutions to their team.
 Team Conversations help managers have a meaningful conversation that moves their team forward to achieve organizational goals.
 Team Conversations must be enabled for the program in **General Settings**.
+Admins provide the Team Conversations dashboard experience for managers when setting up surveys.

 Watch and share this 3-minute video:
 [Propelling Action Through Team Conversations](https://www.microsoft.com/en-us/videoplayer/embed/RE5fHQ2?postJsllMsg=true)